ashandilgith/engine_vibration/README.md

 pinned: false
 ---

-# Zodiac 1.0: Predictive Engine Diagnostics
+# PiranaWare: Predictive Engine Diagnostics

 This is an MVP of a predictive maintenance system for engines.
 It uses a regression-based AI model (XGBoost) to predict the normal vibration of an engine based on its current operating conditions.